valeIT/valeIT.github.io/_posts/2019-09-25-Hololens-Review.md

 ## Competition

-The difference between Hololens and Vive/Oculous is not really well understood.
-They are completely different products for completely different use cases.
-Having a blocked field of view against having an open one is a huge difference, as much as I don't consider them to be comparable.
+The difference between Hololens and Vive/Oculous is not really that obvious unless you've tried them both.
+From an external observer they might seem like distinct, but similar products.
+After trying them you realized that they are completely different products for completely different use cases.
+Having a blocked field of view or having an open one is a huge difference, as much so that I don't consider them to be comparable devices.

 ## Conclusion

-It's a niche device with huge innovative potential, but in its current state is still an unrefined product, more adept at demos about the technology that actual use in a production environment.
+It's a niche device with huge innovative potential, but in its current state is still an unrefined product, more adept at demos about the technology itself that actual use in a production environment.

-That said I'm pretty sure that AR[^3] and VR[ˆ3] are the next big thing in tech.
+That said AR[^3] and VR[ˆ3] are one of the next big things in tech.

 [^2]: The space needs to stay completely static.
 This includes both the lighting, the objects and the people inside the space.
 It will still work with a dynamic space, but its performance will be poorer and objects might be placed in the wrong position.
 [^3]: AR stands for Augmented Reality.
 Usually referred at a visual representation of the real world "augmented" by technology.
 VR stands for Virtual Reality.
 In this case the real world is not simply augmented, but simulated "ex-novo".